DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - Malicious hosts inject false frames in order to corrupt (poison) the ARP cache buffers on endpoints, switches, servers, firewalls, and routers.

-- Exploit kits have seceral scripts, modules, and tools to compromise the ARP protocol.
+- Exploit kits have several scripts, modules, and tools to compromise the ARP protocol.

 - It can be mitigated with port security, snooping binding databases on switches, MACsec implementation 802.1AE